Last updated December 7, 2022

 With the help of drums, shakers, an indigenous jaw harp, tobacco, smudging, music, dancing and prayers, a Shaman guides you through this ceremony.
 Huachuma has the power to heal diseases, both mild and severe, and is highly introspective.

 It uncovers false beliefs about yourself and introduces the truth.
-San Pedro is highly toxic if used incorrectly and should always be taken in the presence of an experienced Shaman.
+San Pedro is highly toxic if taken incorrectly and should always be ingested in the presence of an experienced Shaman.

 How to approach indigenous-inspired healing to get the best results